spreck/szeb_webpage/README.md

 - Cross-platform file locking for concurrent operations
 - Session management and secure cookie handling

+## Authentication

+The application supports two authentication methods:

+- **Standard Login**: Email and password authentication
+- **Google OAuth2**: Single sign-on with Google accounts

+Admin users can be configured by adding their email addresses to the `ADMIN_EMAILS` environment variable.

+## HTTPS Configuration

+Secure HTTPS access is configured using Let's Encrypt certificates:

+- Automatic certificate generation and renewal
+- Nginx SSL configuration with modern cipher settings
+- Redirect from HTTP to HTTPS

+For detailed setup instructions, see the [HTTPS and OAuth Setup Guide](README-HTTPS-OAUTH-SETUP.md).

 ## Development

 ### JavaScript Build System